pjeby/monkey-around/README.md

 > wrapper 2 after someMethod 42
 > ```

-And they can be uninstalled in any order:
+And the uninstallers can be called in any order:

 ```js
 // Uninstall wrappers